 R. São Sebastião da Pedreira 150, 1050-209 Lisboa, Portugal

-If you’re on the run, check out this vegan takeaway spot!
-They have a creative mix of veggie and faux meat dishes like cod with cream and a carne roll with alheria stuffing.
+If you’re looking to sample traditional Portuguese cuisine (but vegan, of course), come here!
+They have a creative mix of veggie and faux meat dishes like cod with cream, a carne roll with alheria stuffing, and more!

 Vegan Junkies